-- Number of pre-parole investigations conducted. - Number of parole violators returned to prison. - Amount of restitution collected. - Average length of time on parole before final discharge (yrs.). - Unemployment rate among parolees.
+- Percent of recommendations relating to parole release accepted by the board. - Number of parole violators returned to prison. - Amount of restitution collected. - Average length of time on parole before final discharge (years.). - Unemployment rate among parolees.

 Program Title: Adult Parole Supervision and Counseling (PSD 612)